lighting up time* - the time when lights are switched on

 gagster - one who makes 'gags' or jokes; a gag-writer or comedian

-rogue's gallery - a collection of the portraits of criminals; also transf. and fig.
+rogue's gallery - a collection of the portraits of criminals; also transf. and fig. + gallery - the highest and least expensive platform of seats in a theatre.

 story book - a book containing stories, esp. children's stories; also occas. a novel or romance; freq. fig. with allusion to the conventionally happy ending of children's stories.